pmentz/uglify-instruction/README.md

 file into.
 Additionally, you can add a third parameter which is the configuration for [uglify-js][], it will be handed over to uglify as it is, so take a look at its configuration.

+When it comes to css, just read this whole stuff again and replace *js* with *css* in most cases.

 ## API